Leask/Redmization/README.md

 Redmization
 ===========

-[ABANDON] A code commenting plugin for Remind.
+[ABANDON] A code review plugin for Remind.